wpilibsuite/frc-docs/source/docs/romi-robot/getting-to-know-romi.rst

 | DIO 3       | Yellow LED (output only)             |
 +-------------+--------------------------------------+

-Writes to DIO 0, 4, 5, 6 and 7 will result in no-ops.
+Writes to DIO 0, 4, 5, 6 and 7 will result in `no-ops <https://www.techtarget.com/whatis/definition/no-op-no-operation>`_.

 Configurable GPIO Pins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^